Freelancer vs. Independent Contractor: What’s the Difference?

 4. Location of work

-As we mentioned earlier, the term ‘freelancer’ can apply to doctors who work in hospitals, lawyers that work in law offices, and more.
-Broadly speaking, though, most freelancers work from home or from some other neutral location like a coffee shop or coworking space.
-For independent contractors, it’s not atypical to work from the company’s location.
+As we mentioned earlier, the term ‘freelancer’ can apply to doctors in hospitals, lawyers in law offices, and more.
+Broadly speaking, most freelancers work from home or some other neutral location like a coffee shop or coworking space.
+For independent contractors, working from the company’s location is not atypical.
 Some may even have an office or dedicated workspace there.

 5. Type of role

-You’re more likely to hear the term ‘freelancer’ used when talking about creative roles, like photography, design, writing and marketing.
+You’re more likely to hear the term ‘freelancer’ used when talking about creative roles, such as photography, design, writing, and marketing.
 The term ‘independent contractor’ is more often used in business and strategic roles, like finance, operations, and HR.

 6. Employment prospects